-□ [6 points] Suppose an 802.11b station is configured to always reserve the channel with the RTS/CTS sequence.
+[6 points] Suppose an 802.11b station is configured permanently to reserve the channel with the RTS/CTS sequence.
 Suppose this station suddenly wants to transmit 2,000 bytes of data, and all other stations are idle at this time.
-Assume a frame without data is 32 bytes long, and the transmission rate is 10 Mbps.
+Assume a frame without data is 32 bytes long and has a transmission rate of 10 Mbps.
 Using SIFS of 30us and DIFS of 60us, ignoring propagation delay and assuming no bit errors, calculate the time required to transmit the frame and receive the acknowledgment.

-- Could you go over HW 7B?
+Could you go over HW 7B?
 Is there a specific formula we use to calculate time?
 You need to know the bit rate of 802.11b.
-It is 11 Mbps. - Can you go over another transmission example like hw7b?
+It is 11 Mbps.